Dog behaviourist

 A dog behaviourist is a person who works in modifying or changing behaviour in dogs.
-They can be experienced dog handlers, who have developed their experience over many years of hands-on experience, or have formal training up to degree level.
+They can be experienced dog handlers who have developed their experience over many years of hands-on experience, or have formal training up to degree level.
 Some have backgrounds in veterinary science, animal science, zoology, sociology, biology, or animal behaviour, and have applied their experience and knowledge to the interaction between humans and dogs.
 Professional certification may be offered through either industry associations or local educational institutions.
-There is however no compulsion for behaviourists to be a member of a professional body nor to take formal training.
+There is, however, no compulsion for behaviourists to be members of a professional body, nor to take formal training.

 Overview

 While any person who works to modify a dog's behaviour might be considered a dog behaviourist in the broadest sense of the term, an animal behaviourist, is a title generally given to individuals who have obtained relevant professional qualifications.
 The professional fields and course of study for dog behaviourists include, but are not limited to animal science, zoology, sociology, biology, psychology, ethology, and veterinary science.
 People with these credentials usually refer to themselves as Clinical Animal Behaviourists, Applied Animal Behaviourists (PhD) or Veterinary behaviourists (veterinary degree).
 If they limit their practice to a particular species, they might refer to themselves as a dog/cat/bird behaviourist.

 While there are many dog trainers who work with behavioural issues, there are relatively few qualified dog behaviourists.
 For the majority of the general public, the cost of the services of a dog behaviourist usually reflects both the supply/demand inequity, as well as the level of training they have obtained.

 Some behaviourists can be identified in the U.S. by the post-nominals "CAAB", indicating that they are a Certified Applied Animal behaviourist (which requires a Ph.D. or veterinary degree), or "DACVB", indicating that they are a diplomate of the American College of Veterinary behaviour (which requires a veterinary degree).
 In the UK veterinary and non-veterinary behaviourists certified by an ABTC Practitioner organisation may use the postnominals “CCAB” or “ABTC-CAB”, or wider in Europe Veterinary Specialists in Behavioural Medicine use “DipECAWBM(BM)”.